ieeeismar/ieeeismarwebsite/2025/program/xr-lab-tour.md

  * Brain and Cognitive Sciences
  * Smart Mobility and Autonomous Systems

-During the tour, participants will visit research labs in **the Graduate School of Culture Technology** and **the Graduate School of Metaverse**, where novel approaches to immersive media, human-centered design, and XR technologies are explored in collaboration with diverse academic and industry partners.
+During the tour, participants will visit research labs in [the Graduate School of Culture Technology](https://ct.kaist.ac.kr/) and [the Graduate School of Metaverse](https://meta.kaist.ac.kr/), where novel approaches to immersive media, human-centered design, and XR technologies are explored in collaboration with diverse academic and industry partners.

 ### KISTI